 TNB’s Smart Meter and its installation is Free of Charge (FOC)

 TNB contractors can be recognised by their orange uniform labelled “Kontraktor TNB”.
 They will display their identification cards (ID) and present their ID to you upon request.
+You may also contact TNB Careline at 1300-88-5454 to verify identification of the contractors if needed.

 Yes.
 Your power will be switched off briefly (30 to 60 minutes) at the point of changing your meter.